-As the World Intellectual Property Organisation (WIPO) held the 36th session of its Standing Committee on Copyright and Related Rights (SCCR), Luke Alcott spoke on behalf of the IAF to give the authors view on the Artist’s Resale Right.
+As the World Intellectual Property Organization (WIPO) held the 36th session of its Standing Committee on Copyright and Related Rights (SCCR), Luke Alcott spoke on behalf of the International Authors Forum (IAF) to give authors’ view on the Artist’s Resale Right.

 The International Authors Forum represents over 700,000 authors including visual artists and we wish to express our thanks to those member states who have supported the Resale Right (or droit de suite), in particular Senegal and Congo for its proposal to include Resale Right as a standing item on the future agenda of the SCCR which we strongly approve of.

 We have spoken before on the importance of the Artist’s Resale Right.

 - The Resale Right can create an eco-system where arts flourish – continuing payment to creators can fund the seed of their next creation and make creation viable for those whose work is already valued.
 It works both to build a lasting connection between the artists and their work, but also with a Resale Right that acts globally to give a fair contribution from the global art market to the community of the creator.
 A global Resale Right is not discriminatory and it is fair across the board.